alcrene/smttask/README.md

 Changes compared to Sumatra
 ===========================

-  - As noted above, SumatraTask sets the “main file” to the module where the Task is defined.
+  - *SumatraTask* sets the “main file” to the module where the Task is defined.
 This may not be the file passed on the command line.
   - The file passed on the command line is logged as “script arguments”.

 Limitations